Aquaman and the Lost Kingdom: Plot

 In Necrus, Arthur fights Manta and is almost killed before Mera arrives and saves him.
 Manta throws the Black Trident at her as she is taking her son to safety, but Orm catches it before it strikes her.
 The spirit of Kordax leaves Manta for Orm, who proceeds to fight Arthur and uses Arthur's blood to free Kordax.
-Arthur convinces his brother to give up his hatred for him, allowing him to destroy both Kordax and the Black Trident.
+Arthur convinces Orm to give up his hatred for him, allowing him to destroy both Kordax and the Black Trident.
 With Kordax's magic vanishing, Necrus starts to collapse.
 Manta refuses Arthur's help, allowing himself to fall into a fissure.
 The Atlanteans and Shin safely escape and determine that Orm has redeemed himself.
 Arthur and Mera plan to inform Atlantis that he died, on the condition that he remain hidden and vacate Atlantis to the surface world.
 Believing the unification of the underwater kingdoms and the surface world is necessary to prevent further damage to the oceans and planet, Arthur reveals Atlantis' existence through an announcement at the United Nations, declaring his intentions of making the kingdom a member state.